tbredin/tomfolio-2/README.md

 `npm run dev`

+## Build

+`npm run build`

 ## Deployment

-Tomfolio2 is hosted on a Digital Ocean droplet
+Tomfolio2 is hosted on a Digital Ocean App.

-To deploy, first run

-`npm run build`

-and then

-`rsync -r ssh ./dist/ tom@128.199.84.188://var/www/thomasbredingrey.com/html/`

-You will need to enter your password (hint: traitor to the dragons)
+This is hooked up to the `main` branch of your Github repo and will deploy any commits pushed to this branch.